Reemz1/Project1mindfitness/README.md

 - I have made sure that the website looks presentable, is functionable and responsive on different screen sizes using DevTools.

-- I have made sure that all the content is readable and understandable.
+- I have made sure that all the content is readable and understandable on the different screen sizes.

-- I have confirmed that all the links are working correctly, and that the form works correctly submits the information.
+- I have confirmed that all the links are working correctly, and that the form works correctly and submits the information.
+I have ensured that all of the fields require input.

 ## Bugs ##

 - I noticed that my navigation links and form labels and input fields did not have aria-labels, and made sure to correct this.

-- On testing my webpage by deploying via github-pages, i had found some bugs: I found that my navigation elements were not correctly linked to the relevant pages, so fixed that by adding the relative filepaths to the HREF attribute.
-I found that my social media links were not correctly linked, so corrected this by providing the correct URLs to the HREF attribute.
-I also found that my form was not submitting, so made sure to add an ACTION attribute and value to correct this.
+- On testing my webpage by deploying via github-pages, i had found some bugs:

+    - I found that my navigation elements were not correctly linked to the relevant pages, and fixed that by adding the relative filepaths to the HREF attribute.

+    - I found that my social media links were not correctly linked, and corrected this by providing the correct URLs to the HREF attribute.

+    - I found that my form was not submitting, so made sure to add an ACTION attribute and value to correct this.

 ## Validator Testing ##

 ### HTML ###
-- I used the official W3C validator to validate my HTML code.
+- I used the official W3C validator to validate my HTML code:

    - No errors were found in index.html

    - An incorrect image file name was found in upperbody.html.
 I corrected this by removing the space from the file name.
 This removed any errors.

    - No errors were found in lowerbody.html.

    - Some errors were found in signup.html.
 A screenshot has been added below.

 ![Errors found in signup.html](image-12.png)

 ### CSS ###

-- I used the official Jigsaw W3 validator to validate my CSS code.
+- I used the official Jigsaw W3 validator to validate my CSS code:

    - No errors were found in the style.css file.

 ### Accessibility ###

-- I used the lighthouse tool in DevTools to determine how accessible my website is.
-I recieved a score of 100%.
+- I used the lighthouse tool in DevTools to determine how accessible my website is:

+   - I recieved a score of 100%.

 ### Unfixed Bugs ###

-- I was unable to resolve the bug found in signup.html via the W3C validator.
-This is because any changes made affected the styling of the page, and i was unable to locate the stray end tags. open elememts and unclosed element upon review.
+- I was unable to resolve the bug found in signup.html via the W3C validator:

+   - This is because any changes made affected the styling of the page, and i was unable to locate the stray end tags, open elememts and unclosed element upon review.

 ## Deployment ##

 - This website was deployed via Github-Pages.
+The steps i took to deploy the site are as follows:

-- I clicked 'settings' on the deployment page
+   - I clicked 'Settings' on the Deployment page.

-- clicked 'pages' in the Code and Automation section of the sidebar
+   - I then clicked 'Pages' in the 'Code and Automation' section of the sidebar.

-- selected the main branch from the branch section, within build and deployment
+   - I selected the 'Main branch' from the dropdown in the branch section, within 'Build and Deployment'.

-- selected the root folder
+   - I selected the 'Root folder' from the dropdown near the branch.

-- pressed save
+   - I then pressed save, and a live link of my website was produced by GitHub, found in the right hand side of the 'Code' page, in the 'Deployments' section.

 The live link for my website can be found [here](https://reemz1.github.io/Project1mindfitness/)